weaveworks/buildpack-profile/README.md

 ## Prepare Docker Hub Credential

-Put your Docker ID and password, and create a secret using the following command:
+Put your Docker username and password, and create a secret using the following command:

 ```
 $ cat <<EOF | kubectl apply -f -